 Part of the database are material used by the Guoshiguan to prepare biographies planned to be included in the Qingshi to be compiled later, held at the NPM.
 They include the so-called biographical packages (zhuanbao), biographical drafts (zhuangao), and the biographies presented to the court, the Jinchengben Da Qing guo shi ren wu lie zhuan.
 The biographical packages contain a wide variety of notes, texts, obituaries, memorials, chronologies, memorials, nianpu, even collected writings and other material; 3,536 such packages are included.
 The 8,384 drafts included are in various stages of compilation, of which only the very the last stage are those made for the Qingshigao.
 The 2,726 volumes of biographies presented at court to the emperor are official bound biographies of officials of specific ranks.
 A few are in Manchu.

-With this system the NPM offers and alternative search system for searching thorough its Qing archives holdings, rare books, and historical maps.
+With this system the NPM offers an alternative system for searching through its Qing archives holdings, rare books, and historical maps.

 Diplomacy and Political Secrets comprises over 4,000 China-related historical documents selected from the following India Office Records: the Political and Secret Department Records, the Burma Office records, and the Records of the Military Department.
 These documents consist of manuscripts and monographs in the form of reports, memoranda, correspondence, pamphlets and official publications, intelligence diaries, accounts of political and scientific expeditions, travel diaries, handbooks and maps, reflecting the security concerns of British India regarding the frontier regions of China bordering British India (Xinjiang, Tibet, and Yunnan.)
 They range from 1869 through the cooperation between China and Britain during WWII.